microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/hermes.md

 ### Enable debugging/profiling on release builds

+> **Note:** Hermes debugging support varies by React Native Windows version.
+Direct debugging with Hermes inspector is supported in React Native Windows 0.75+ but has [known issues](https://github.com/microsoft/react-native-windows/issues/12982) in certain versions.
+Check the [Known Issues](#known-issues) section below for current debugging limitations in this version.

 We keep the inspector turned off on release builds by default.
 If you want to debug or profile release builds, set the MSBuild property `EnableHermesInspectorInReleaseFlavor` to `'true'` when building the platform with the [run-windows command](run-windows-cli.md), i.e.:

 ```bash